• Skip to main content

 In terms of accommodations, most walkers are staying in B&Bs along the route.
 Many hosts will provide transportation to-and-from the trail.

 Staying several nights with the same host is the most popular option.
-We suggest you start by looking at The Island Walk Map and contacting the places that interest you.
+We suggest you start by looking at the Island Walk Map and contacting the places that interest you.

 Some accommodations also offer a bagged lunch and bag transfer services.
-This is the link showing all The Island Walk Accommodation Partners and what they offer.
+This is the link showing all The Island Walk Partners and what they offer.

 Island Walk Accommodation Partners are identified in bold in the list below.